 Except for blue-collar workers or youth, men wore suits.
-1920s men’s suits were perfect not only for the office but the man about town.
-Thick wool suits featured 3 or 4 buttons with the top coming to the center of the heart.
+1920s men’s suits were perfect for the office and the man about town.
+Thick wool suits featured 3 or 4 buttons with the top coming to the heart’s center.
 Notch lapels fit right in with a suit that transitioned from a slim fit to a loose, boxy fit.

-Popular colors for 1920s men’s fashion included brown, grey, blue, and green.
-Single pleated pants were standard fare as well.
+Popular 1920s men’s fashion colors included brown, grey, blue, and green.
+Single-pleated pants were standard fare as well.
 The three-piece suit was also usual, making a case for the waistcoat.
-The polished style also incorporated suspenders and belts to guarantee that there was no exposed shirt with your vest.
+The polished style also incorporated suspenders and belts to guarantee no exposed shirt with your vest.

-Newsboy caps were a casual essential while summer days saw the popularity of the Panama hat.
+Newsboy caps were a casual essential, while summer days saw the popularity of the Panama hat.
 1920s men’s shoes included two-tone lace-up oxford shoes.
 They came in brown and white.
-Wingtip shoes were popular in the later years of the decade while the working classes embraced lace-up boots.
+Wingtip shoes were popular later in the decade while the working classes embraced lace-up boots.